 Because these programs are electronic, you face the possibility that you could lose all the data if your computer crashes or has some other technological problem.
 You might want to consider keeping a hard copy of your contact information or backing up the data on another storage source, such as an external hard drive.

 With so many tools at your fingertips, you should be able to arrange your day more easily and make better use of your time.
-Once you're ready to get organized, follow the links on the next page for more tips and tricks.
+Once you're ready to get organized, follow the links below for more tips and tricks.